 - Game Design

 - Writing Composition

 Students often participate in group projects, as well, designing a working game over the course of a semester.
 This gives the students the chance to apply what they've learned in a real world, teamwork setting.
 Those involved in associate's degree programs in Game Design and Development usually work on text-based or scrolling games for PCs.

 Bachelor's Degrees in Game Design

 Most bachelor's degree programs in game design and development take at least four years to complete.
 Some may take less time, depending on the nature of the school's curriculum.
-A bachelor's degree in game design and development can prepare students for entry-level jobs in the game design industry, usually as intermediate-level programmers, engineering staff, or beginning designers.
+Earning a bachelor's degree in game design and development can be a crucial step for various positions in the game industry, such as intermediate-level programmers, engineering staff or beginning designers.

 Bachelor's degree programs in game design and development teach the student every aspect of designing and developing a video game, from the technical aspects to the practical.
 Advanced math and computer skills are taught, as well as scheduling techniques and teamwork skills.